Jamie Hillman

 Biography

-Dr. Hillman has guest conducted, adjudicated, performed, and given masterclasses throughout Canada and the United States, and in France, India, Indonesia, Portugal, and Taiwan.
-Most recently, he has led All-State or honor choirs in Connecticut, Georgia, New Jersey, New York, Maryland, Massachusetts, Rhode Island, Taiwan, Utah, Vermont, Virginia, and Ontario.
-He has led national festival choruses at Carnegie Hall with Manhattan Concert Productions and National Concerts.
-He returns to Carnegie Hall to conduct in 2024.
+Dr. Hillman is an examiner for Conservatory Canada and has adjudicated, guest conducted, performed, and presented throughout the United States and Canada, and in Brazil, France, India, Indonesia, Portugal, and Taiwan.
+He has led All-State, festival, or honor choirs in Alberta, Connecticut, Georgia, Illinois, Louisiana, Maryland, Massachusetts, New Jersey, New York, Nova Scotia, Ontario, Pennsylvania, Rhode Island, Saskatchewan, Taiwan, Utah, Vermont, and Virginia.
+Most recently he conducted two national festival choruses at Carnegie Hall with National Concerts and Manhattan Concert Productions.
+In 2025, he returns to Carnegie Hall, and in 2026, he conducts at the Orpheum Theatre in Vancouver.
+Hillman has conducted world premieres by Shireen Abu Khader, Matthew Emery, Sarah Quartel, and Marie-Claire Saindon, among others.